Quasi-Isometries for certain Right-Angled Coxeter Groups: JSJ trees of cylinders of RACGs

 \begin{thm} Let $G_Y$ be the vertex group of the cylinder vertex $v_Y$ in $\Lambda_c$ corresponding to the cut collection $\{a-b\}$ with defining graph $\Gamma_Y \subseteq \Gamma$ on the vertex set $V(\Gamma_Y) = \{a,b\} \cup \mathcal{C}$, where $\mathcal{C}$ is the set of common adjacent vertices of $a$ and $b$.
 Then every rigid vertex group $W_B$ adjacent to the cylinder vertex group $G_Y$ intersects $G_Y$ in a two-ended subgroup if and only if for any pair of vertices in $\mathcal{C}$ every path connecting them in $\Gamma$ passes through $a$ or $b$. \end{thm}

-\begin{exam} In Figure \ref{fig:OverlapGoC}, for instance the commensurator $G_Y$ of the cut triple $\{x-y\}$ contains the common adjacent vertices $\{c,d\}$.
-However, the path passing through the vertices $\{c,n_1,n_2,d\}$ connects $c$ and $d$ without passing through $x$ nor $y$.
-Thus the resulting JSJ graph of cylinders does not have two-ended edge stabilizers. \end{exam}
+\begin{exam} In Figure \ref{fig:OverlapGoC}, the rigid vertex group generated by $\{c,d,x,y\}$ is adjacent to the cylinder vertex group corresponding to the cut triple $\{x-y\}$, which has $\{c,d\}$ as common adjacent vertices.
+Because there is a path through the vertices $\{c,n_1,n_2,d\}$ connecting $c$ and $d$ without passing through $x$ nor $y$, they intersect in the non-two-ended edge group generated by $\{c,d,x,y\}$. \end{exam}

 \begin{proof} Suppose first that there is a pair $\{c_i,c_j\} \subseteq \mathcal{C}$ of distinct vertices that are connected by a path in $\Gamma$ not passing through $a$ nor $b$ nor any other common adjacent vertex of $a$ and $b$.
 There must be a path between $a$ and $b$ not passing through $c_i$ nor $c_j$ as otherwise $\{a-b\}$ would be crossed by $\{c_i-c_j\}$.
 However this implies that the vertex collection $\{a,b,c_i,c_j\}$ forming a square in $\Gamma_Y$ satisfies condition \hyperref[B1]{(B1)}.
 While this set might not be maximal with respect to this condition, it is for sure contained in a maximal collection $B$ satisfying conditions \hyperref[B1]{(B1)}, \hyperref[B2]{(B2)} and \hyperref[B3]{(B3)}, corresponding to a rigid vertex group $W_B$.
 Thus, $G_Y$ is adjacent to the rigid vertex group $W_B$ which it intersects in a subgroup containing $W_{\{a,b,c_i,c_j\}} = D_\infty \times D_\infty$.
 Hence the intersection is not two-ended.